 Under ASC 606, when the Company does not have the unconditional right to advanced billings, both advanced client payments and unpaid advanced client billings are excluded from deferred revenue, with the advanced billings also being excluded from client receivables.
-As of March 31, 2018, the Company excluded approximately \$14 million of unpaid advanced client billings from both client receivables and deferred revenue and approximately \$24 million of advanced client payments have been presented as customer contract deposits within other current liabilities in the accompanying unaudited condensed consolidated financial statements.
+As of March 31, 2018, the Company excluded approximately \$14 million of unpaid advanced client billings from both client receivables and deferred revenue and approximately \$24 million of advanced client billings within other current liabilities in the accompanying unaudited condensed consolidated financial statements.